Motzkin paths of bounded height with two forbidden contiguous subwords of length two: Outline of the approach

 \section{Outline of the approach}

-\begin{itemize} \item All of our examples consist of 3 states; since we take care of the current altitude of the path as well, we rather talk about layers.
-One layer is responsible for U-steps, leading into it, another one for H-steps, and another one for D-steps.
+\begin{itemize} \item All of our examples consist of three states; since we take care of the current altitude of the path as well, we rather talk about layers.
+One layer is responsible for $U$-steps, leading into it, another one for $H$-steps, and another one for $D$-steps.

-\item We consistently use the letters $f,g,h$ (and $F,G,H$) for the 3 layers; for each case, a nice drawing is provided.
+\item We consistently use the letters $f,g,h$ (and $F,G,H$) for the three layers; for each case, a nice drawing is provided.
 There are recursions for $f_i=f_i(z)$, $g_i=g_i(z)$, $h_i=h_i(z)$, according the possible steps leading into a layer.

 \item Double (bivariate) generating functions $F(u)=F(u,z)=\sum_{i\ge0}f_iu^i$ etc. are introduced.
-The recursions translate into 3 functional equations for $F(u),G(u),H(u)$.
+The recursions translate into three functional equations for $F(u),G(u),H(u)$.
 They can be solved easily, but contain the quantities $F(0),G(0),H(0)$.
 Substitution of $u=0$ is not sufficient, but in each instance, there is a universal denominator which factorizes as $(u-r_1(z))(u-r_2(z))$.
 One of these factors is always `bad,' in the sense that $1/(u-r_1(z))$ does not have a power series expansion around $(0,0)$.
 However, for combinatorial reasons, this cannot be, so the bad factor must have a bad counterpart in the numerator, and cancellation must occur.
 Our notation is consistent, so that $u-r_1(z)$ is the bad factor.

 \item Once the bad factors disappear, setting $u=0$ is possible, and thus $F(0),G(0),H(0)$ can be computed.
 This procedure is typical for the kernel method, and many attractive examples have been collected in \cite{Prodinger-kernel, garden}.
 The total is always denoted by $S(u)=F(u)+G(u)+H(u)$, and $[u^j]S(u)$ is the generating function of restricted Motzkin meanders ending at level $j$.
 So we get $S(0)$ (excursions), $S(1)$ meanders, and, as a bonus $[u^j]S(u)$.